paonath/PH.WorkingDaysAndTime/README.md

 - can add *n* work-days to a DateTime;
 - can add *n* work-days to a DateTime using extension method;
 - can add *n* work-hours to a DateTime;
-- can get a List of work-DateTime between 2 dates;
+- can get a List of work-DateTime between 2 dates (useful for count workdays, plan time works);

 ## Code Examples